What are the Uniform Rules for Collections (URC)?

 What the Uniform Rules for Collections Do

 The latest revision of the URC, drafted in the mid-1990s, outline the issues that practitioners – businesses, banks, buyers, and sellers – face on a daily basis when trying to collect payments.
-The URC also provides useful rules for such practitioners to follow when initiating the collections process.
+The Uniform Rules for Collections also provides useful rules for such practitioners to follow when initiating the collections process.

-The last draft of the rules, otherwise known as URC 522, sets out the need for the primary or remitting bank to draw up and attach a sheet that explicitly explains the purpose of and the process that should be followed when collecting debts.
+The last draft of the Uniform Rules for Collections, otherwise known as URC 522, sets out the need for the primary or remitting bank to draw up and attach a sheet that explicitly explains the purpose of, and the process that should be followed when, collecting debts.

 Documents Against Acceptance and Payment

-The URC 522 also outlines what banks can and should do in relation to documents against acceptance (D/A) and documents against payment (D/P).
+The Uniform Rules for Collections 522 also outlines what banks can and should do in relation to documents against acceptance (D/A) and documents against payment (D/P).

 Documents against acceptance are an arrangement between importer and exporter, specifying that the importer is not to be given the documentation that confirms their ownership of the imported goods until the bill of exchange has been paid or an agreement to pay has been made.

-Documents against payment are used to a similar end; however, they are used on the exporter’s end.
+Documents against payment are used to a similar end on the exporter’s side.
 The documents are an agreement between the bank and the exporter, specifying that the importer is not to receive any of the paperwork confirming ownership of goods until the attached bill of exchange is paid or preparations for payment have been made.